mraiur/dainmiller.github.io/_posts/2015-10-05-value-objects.markdown

 Value objects are super interesting.
 To me, a value object is something we can use to either wrap up data or ask questions of data.

-### Value Object Tenants

-A value object never changes the state of your application A value object presents data and allows you to ask questions of the data
+The tenants might be: a value object never changes the state of your application, and a value object presents data and allows you to ask questions of the data.

 Here's an example of what a few might look like.